 There are many different ways that a casting director can find your details on Spotlight.
 All casting professionals can search via performer name, school, appearance information or credits that you have provided on your Spotlight profile.
 It’s therefore crucial that you always keep your details on Spotlight up to date as all of this information is searchable.

 Do I need and showreel or voicereel?

 Ideally, yes!
 Showreels and voicereels are very popular with casting professionals and make a huge difference to your application.
 Don’t feel that you have to go out and spend hundreds of pounds to have one made.
-Take a look at all our advice for making the most of your showreel or voicereel including our 'Everything you need to know about showreels' video.
+Take a look at all our showreel and voicereel advice for making the most of your showreel or voicereel including our 'Everything you need to know about showreels' video.